itscodenation/curriculum-13-14/lessons/03_Intro_to_version_control/TeachersNotes.md

 10. If a sign-in box doesn't come up, go to preferences and login
 11. On the github.com page click the green "set up in desktop" button
 12. If an window comes up, allow it to launch the external application
-13. In the file picker that pops up, select a folder either on a shared drive or on a thumb drive, keep the folder name "scripted-lesson"  and click "clone"
+13. In the file picker that pops up, select a folder either on a shared drive or on a thumb drive (have the students use the file they created in lesson 2!), keep the folder name "scripted-lesson"  and click "clone"
 14. You should now see a sceen that says "No local commits" on the left and "select a commit" on the right

 ###Practice making changes and syncing